Oil prices jump after OPEC+ inks supply compromise

 OPEC+ was expected to continue existing cuts until at least March, after backing down from plans to raise output by 2 million bpd.

-Also supporting prices, a bipartisan $908 billion coronavirus aid plan gained momentum in the U.S. Congress.
+Also supporting prices, a bipartisan $908 billion coronavirus aid plan gained momentum in the U.S. Congress on Thursday.

+Brent crude futures for nearby delivery are trading at a premium to future months, a structure called backwardation, which usually points to supplies tightening up and suggests receding fears of a glut.

 Reporting by Aaron Sheldrick; Editing by Ana Nicolaci da Costa